MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxcircuit/nf-acxcircuit-acxcircuitinitassignacxcreatestreamcallback.md

 ## -description

-The AcxCircuitInitAssignAcxCreateStreamCallback function is used to assign an Acx CreateStream callback.
+The AcxCircuitInitAssignAcxCreateStreamCallback function is used to assign an ACX CreateStream callback.

 ## -parameters

 ### -param CircuitInit

-TBD- The ACXCIRCUIT_INIT structure that defines the circuit initialization.
+The ACXCIRCUIT_INIT structure that defines the circuit initialization.
 ACXCIRCUIT_INIT is an opaque object used for circuit initialization.
 Use [AcxCircuitInitAllocate](nf-acxcircuit-acxcircuitinitallocate.md) to initialize the ACXCIRCUIT_INIT structure.

 ### -param EvtCircuitCreateStream

-TBD - A pointer to a [EVT_ACX_CIRCUIT_CREATE_STREAM](nc-acxcircuit-evt_acx_circuit_create_stream.md) callback.
+A pointer to a [EVT_ACX_CIRCUIT_CREATE_STREAM](nc-acxcircuit-evt_acx_circuit_create_stream.md) callback.

 ## -returns